pydantic/pydantic/docs/index.md

 ## Rationale

-So *pydantic* uses some cool new language feature, but why should I actually go and use it?
+So *pydantic* uses some cool new language features, but why should I actually go and use it?

 **no brainfuck**
 : no new schema definition micro-language to learn.
-If you know python (and perhaps skim read the [type hinting docs](https://docs.python.org/3/library/typing.html)) you know how to use *pydantic*.
+If you know python (and perhaps skim the [type hinting docs](https://docs.python.org/3/library/typing.html)) you know how to use *pydantic*.

 **plays nicely with your IDE/linter/brain**